-- spawning or holding.
-A subsample of CWT fish will be retained and utilized for broodstock to the extent possible.
-A subsample of remaining CWT fish will be killed for tag recovery to represent smaller, 1-ocean fish in data analysis.
-Data from sorts will be entered into the Fish Inventory System (FINS).
-See Appendix 7.3 for more info on CWT and PIT tag recoveries. - O KNFH: Returning adults to the Kooskia trap are measured for length, sexed, scanned for PIT tags and CWTs, checked for markings and marked with a right opercle notch (RON), then sorted for broodstock, outplanting or subsistence.
-Data from trapping will be entered into the Fish Inventory System (FINS). - o SFClwAng: Measurements for SFCLwAng brood will be taken streamside at the South Fork Angler trapping locations.
-All CWT fish will be retained and utilized for broodstock to the extent possible.
-Remaining CWT fish will be killed for tag recovery. - o Kelt Prog: Kelts collected from Lower Granite Dam or Little Goose Dam (or other Snake or Clearwater River tributary collection sites) are measured for marks and tags.
-Un-tagged fish will receive a PIT tag and tissue sampled for genetic analysis. - Tissue sampling protocol DNFH: IFWCO and IDFG personnel will collect DNA samples from spawned adults at DNFH for their respective programs for a basin-wide parentage-based genetic tagging program (PBT) baseline (see Appendix 7.3). - Dispositions (holding, releases) - DNFH: Fish collections via the trap may exceed the broodstock goal to ensure adequate numbers of adults are available on any given spawning day.
+- O DNFH: Fish collections via the trap may exceed the broodstock goal to ensure adequate numbers of adults are available on any given spawning day.
 If there are excess fish to the spawning needs, the 3-Ocean adults are retained for subsequent spawning and all other excess steelhead trapped are returned to the main stem of the Clearwater River at the Hocus boat ramp upstream of the hatchery for the fisheries.
 All released fish will be marked with a left operculum v-notch. - o KNFH: Returning adults are measured and examined for gender, various clips, tags, and marks then sorted for spawning or holding.
 If needed, Steelhead will be trapped for broodstock.
 No steelhead evaluation is planned at KNFH at this time. - O SFCIwAng: All adults collected for broodstock are transported to DNFH for holding and spawning and processing.
 Among fish caught by anglers, only hatchery origin adult fish may be retained for broodstock (AD clip, CWT and/or fin erosion).
 Retained hatchery origin fish are transferred to specially designed fish holding tubes.
-Collected fish will be transported daily to DNFH for spawning.
-CFH staff will operate transport trucks to collect fish from the holding tubes and transport them to DNFH until approximately mid-March at which time DNFH will take over transport operations.
-Adults collected for broodstock but not used will be made available to NPT for radio tagging (see Section 1.3.3).
+Collected fish will be transported daily to DNFH for holding.
+CFH staff will operate transport trucks to collect fish from the holding tubes and transport them to DNFH until approximately mid-March at which time regional IDFG fisheries staff will take over transport operations.
 Natural origin fish, as evidenced by the lack of one or more of hatchery mark/tags, are released immediately. - O Kelt Prog: Kelts collected from Lower Granite Dam and Little Goose Dam (or other Snake or Clearwater River tributary collection sites) are reared at DNFH and/or NPTH.
 These fish are onstation from March through November.
 Re-mature kelts are returned to the Snake River below Lower Granite Dam.
 Non-mature kelts are kept an additional year of reconditioning at DNFH and/or NPTH.